zenatuz/dotfiles/README.md

 # My personal dotfiles

-These files are my personal customization files that I use to personalize my Windows and/or Linux desktop experience.
+This repo keep my personal customization files that I use to personalize my terminal experience.

 I got this idea from this video https://www.youtube.com/watch?v=AK2JE2YsKto, after that, I got a lot of more customizations.

+> This can be applied on Linux, Mac or Windows (WSL).

-There is a script [.install.sh](.install.sh) that do the initial setup of all tools (**zsh, oh-my-zsh, powerlevel10k theme, oh-my-zsh plugins, brew packages and yadm**), and then applies the YADM at the end, which gets the current customizations on your home directory `~/`.
+There is a script called [.install.sh](.install.sh) that do the initial setup of all tools (**zsh, oh-my-zsh, powerlevel10k theme, oh-my-zsh plugins, brew packages and yadm**), and then applies the YADM at the end, which gets the current customizations on your home directory `~/`.

 You can run the script directly with the following command: